JNRowe/vim-configs/index.rst

 This is my personal vim_ configuration that is shared among hosts.
 Maybe they’re useful to you too, or — better yet — you’ll spot *and* fix a bug!

 It uses features introduced in version 8.0, but should work with later versions.
-It will probably *not* work with neovim_, and that is unlikely to change in the near future.
+It will *not* work with neovim_, and that is unlikely to change in the near future.

 If you want a rambling backstory, see the :doc:`background` document.